Skip to content

 Question 5: Could a practitioner use this document to make a more informed decision about whether to attempt something similar?

-This is the functional test.
+This is the functional test, and it subsumes the other four.
 A success story tells you that something worked; it does not give you the information to decide whether it would work for you.
 A case study gives you the information to make that assessment.

-The dominance of success stories in organizational publishing is not the result of ignorance about what practitioners need.
+The prevalence of success stories in organizational publishing is not the result of ignorance about what practitioners need.
 It is the result of organizational dynamics that systematically favor success stories over case studies, even when case studies are declared to be the goal.
+The dynamics are structural, which is why exhortation does not fix them.
+You cannot ask a system to stop producing what its incentives reward.

 The tradeoff between short-term reputational risk and long-term practitioner credibility is real, and different organizations will weigh it differently.
-The point is to weigh it explicitly, rather than defaulting to success stories while calling them case studies.
+An organization whose audience is primarily funders may rationally choose success stories.
+An organization whose authority depends on a practitioner community treating its documentation as trustworthy cannot.
+The point is to weigh the tradeoff explicitly, rather than defaulting to success stories while calling them case studies — which is the worst of both, because it incurs the production cost of a case study while delivering the field value of neither.

 The Costs of the Conflation